 “The Selma Voting Rights Struggle & the March to Montgomery” by Bruce Hartford. https://www.amazon.com/gp/offer-listing/0977800024/

 “Black Life in Old New Orleans” by historian Keith Weldon Medley.

 “The Comfort Garden: Tales from the Trauma Unit” by Laurie Barkin.

-As chair of the Bay Area Editors’ Forum in 1999-2000, and again in 2003 through 2005, she managed the project that resulted in the design and installation of this website and its interactive database at editorsforum.org, which puts publishers in touch with editors and writers.
+As chair of the Bay Area Editors’ Forum in 1999-2000, and again in 2003 through 2005, she managed the project that resulted in the design and installation of this website and its interactive database at editorsforum.org-- a project that puts publishers in touch with editors and writers.